kammous/k8s-training-doc/content/15-K8S_From_sratch/06-configuration-files/_index.md

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the HA-Proxy load balancer fronting the Kubernetes API Servers will be used.

-Set the `lb0` virtual IP address: 192.168.78.220 as KUBERNETES_PUBLIC_ADDRESS
+Set the KUBERNETES_PUBLIC_ADDRESS with the IP of master.

 ```
 KUBERNETES_PUBLIC_ADDRESS=$(grep master /etc/hosts |awk '{print $1}')